matplotlib/matplotlib/doc/devel/documenting_mpl.rst

 .. note::

-  An exception to this are the directories :file:`gallery` and :file:`tutorials`, which exist in the root directory.
+  An exception to this are the directories :file:`examples` and :file:`tutorials`, which exist in the root directory.
 These contain Python files that are built by `Sphinx Gallery`_.
   When the docs are built, directories of the same name will be generated inside of :file:`docs/`.
   The generated directories :file:`docs/gallery` and :file:`docs/tutorials` can be safely deleted.